Psoriatic Arthritis: Symptoms, Causes & Treatments

 It is called an autoimmune condition because it occurs when the body's immune system starts to attack healthy cells and tissues.
 This leads to joint inflammation and an overproduction of skin cells.

-Nearly 5 million people in the U.S. have psoriasis, and an estimated 7% to 26% have psoriatic arthritis (350 thousand to 1.5 million).
+Nearly 8 million people in the U.S. have psoriasis, making it the most common autoimmune condition in the U.S., and between 18 and 42 percent have psoriatic arthritis.
 There is no cure for psoriatic arthritis and treatment focuses on controlling symptoms and preventing joint damage.

 What Causes Psoriatic Arthritis?